pmrv/CoPanzers/README.md

     function that will return `False` until the tank moved up so the y coordinate of its position is smaller 50.
 Keep in mind that for some stupid reason the origin is in the top left corner in computer graphics.
-    This is the important step, until now our generator ran indisturbed and the value of `tank.position` didn't change (since it was the only thing running), now that we yielded the function the rest of the game will continue to run and 'wake' us when the condition encoded in the function is
+    This is the important step, until now our generator ran undisturbed and the value of `tank.position` didn't change (since it was the only thing running), now that we yielded the function the rest of the game will continue to run and 'wake' us when the condition encoded in the function is